Why is this medication prescribed?

 Insulin glargine may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

-If no refrigerator is available (for example, when on vacation), store the vials or pens at room temperature and away from direct sunlight and extreme heat.
+If a refrigerator is unavailable (for example, when on vacation), store the vials or pens at room temperature and away from direct sunlight and extreme heat.
 Unrefrigerated vials or pens can be used within 28 days or after that time they must be thrown away.
-Insulin glargine pens that have been used must be stored at room temperature and may be used for up to 28 days after the first use.
-Throw away any insulin that has been exposed to extreme heat or cold.
+Opened vials can be stored for 28 days at room temperature or in the refrigerator.
+Opened pens must be stored at room temperature and may be used for up to 28 days after the first use.
+Dispose of any insulin that has been exposed to extreme heat or cold.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.